gorango/flowcraft/docs/guide/builders.md

 // The builder orchestrates the batch process. class TranslateFlow extends ParallelBatchFlow {
-  constructor() {
-    // Tell the builder which node to run for each item. super(new TranslateNode())
+  // 1.
+Implement the abstract property to define which node to run for each item. protected nodeToRun: AbstractNode = new TranslateNode()
-  }

-  // prep provides the list of items to process. async prep({ ctx }) {
+  // 2.
+The `prep` method provides the list of items to process. async prep({ ctx }) {
     const languages = ctx.get(LANGUAGES) || []
     const text = ctx.get(DOCUMENT_TEXT)